hypercore-one/znn_walletapi_csharp/README.md

 The maximum number of PoW threads that can run simultaneously.
 Must be a value between 1 and 100.
 Default value is: `1`.

-> 1) PoW is calculated in order to send or receive transactions when the sending or receiving address does not have sufficient plasma.
+> 1) PoW is performed on the machine to generate plasma in order to send or receive transactions when the sending or receiving address does not have sufficient plasma.

 ### Wallet